LikeHackerMan/Youtube-to-MP3-Converter-Mac/README.md

 ```
 which ffmpeg
 ```
+# Features

+- Uses FFMPEG to download the highest bitrate
+- Can choose the preferred bit-rate
+- Can download from Youtube or Youtube Music
+- Can download single files or Playlists into one folder

 NOTE: The section where it says to Enter File Name, you do not need to enter the file name since it doesn't work.